Adelaide Terrace: Route description

 Adelaide Terrace's eastern end is at The Causeway, adjacent to the Swan River.
 It travels in a west-north-westerly, intersecting perpendicular roads in Perth's grid plan, which are spaced 300 to 400 m apart.
 All intersections are traffic light controlled, except for a couple of minor streets.
 The road's western end joins onto St Georges Terrace, at an intersection with Victoria Avenue.

 History

 Adelaide Terrace has existed since the 1830s.
 Its name appears for the first time on maps of the Land Department in 1838.
-It is named after Queen Adelaide, consort of King William IV, who reigned from 1830-1837.
+It is named after Queen Adelaide, consort of King William IV, who reigned from 1830 to 1837.

 In the late nineteenth century, the southern side was lined by houses and properties of wealthy and powerful people in Western Australia of the time – and it earned the reputation of being the location of some of John Horgan's six hungry families.

 By the late twentieth century, there were only a couple of houses from the nineteenth century remaining in the full length of the road.

 Major intersections

-All major intersections are traffic light controlled.
+All major intersections are traffic light controlled and are within the City of Perth.